Evidlo/prelim/main.typ

 = Measurement Constraints <measurement_constraints>

   #rt([
-  - Chapter introduction section
+  - [x] Chapter introduction section
       - What is Lyman-α - Spectral line of hydrogen
-          - Useful indicator of hydrogen. sun is strong source of Lyman-α photons that are absorbed and reemitted through resonance scattering at the same wavelength
+          - Only practical indicator of hydrogen distribution
-      - Carruthers carries two UV cameras capable of detecting Lyman-α
+      - Carruthers carries two UV-capable cameras to provide constraints on hydrogen distribution
-          - NFI for fast inner exosphere evolution
-          - WFI for global estimation of slowly-changing outer exosphere
+      - Chapter summary: Carruthers orbit, camera specs, emission model, post-processing
-  - Carruthers Camera and Orbit Details
+  - [x] Carruthers Orbit and Camera Details
+      - Definition of #gls("GSE") coordinate system
       - Carruthers will be inserted in a halo orbit around langrange point L1 1.5e6 km from the Earth
           - From distant vantage, should be able to observe full extent of geocorona (soho/swan)
-          - Definition of #gls("GSE") coordinate system
-          - Full orbit takes approximately 6 months (FIXME: SOHO claims 1 yr orbit, how?) (lara: there are other kinds of orbits, probably ok)
-          - About ±7 degrees off sun-earth axis in eciptic north/south
-          - About ±28 degrees off sun-earth axis in noon-midnight direction (FIXME: noon-midnight isn't right)
-          - Orbital ellipse limits: dX 71 Re, dY 221 Re, 54
-              - FIXME: dY seems huge.  mistake?
+          - Orbit duration information and lateral deviation (important for tomographic meas. diversity)
       - #link(label("viewgeom1"))[(figure) viewing geometry, orbit around L1]
       - #link(label("viewgeom2"))[(figure) static 3D picture of multiple view geometries captured for 1month baseline]
-      - Camera details
+      - [x] Camera details
           - NFI: 3.6°, 30 min for fast inner exosphere evolution
           - WFI: 18°, 60 mins for global estimation of slowly-changing outer exosphere
           - #link(label("viewgeom3"))[(figure) camera details, FOV, int. time, etc.]
-          - Spatial resolution
+          - #link(label("camera_specs"))[(table) camera geometry specifications]
-              - #link(label("los_evolution"))[(figure) LOS evolution over 15 days]
+          - #link(label("carruthers_orbit"))[(figure) LOS evolution over 15 days]
-              - NFI: X°/pixel (Y Re when projected to Earth)
-              - WFI: X°/pixel (Y Re when projected to Earth)
   - Emission Model
-      - what is an emission model
+      - [x] Definition of emission model - necessary for retrieval
-          - In order to recover a hydrogen density distribution from radiance measurements, it is necessary to mathematically model the process by which Lyman-α photons travel through the exosphere and scatter.
-      - this manuscript focuses on optically thin outer exosphere where scattering occurs only once, simplifying emission model
-      - Definition of optically thin and importance of this assumption on emission model computational complexity (zoennchen 2015)
+      - [x] Definition of optically thin and importance of this assumption on emission model computational complexity (zoennchen 2015)
-      - A correction term applied by Gonzalo, but left out of this manuscript
+      - [x] A correction term applied by Gonzalo, but left out of this manuscript
           - Note that raytracer is capable of implementing these correction terms.
 See appendix XXX for an overview of implementing correction terms usingraytracer
-      - #link(label("scatteringphase"))[(figure) Scattering phase function]
-      - #link(label("emissionmod"))[(figure) Column line integral]
-      - g-factor
+      - #link(label("emission_model_physics"))[(figure) Physics of emission model]
+      - g-factor - FIXME: varies with radial distance but assumed constant, see @static_validation for bias
       - Definition of albedo (gonzalo thesis appendix c)
-      - Other sources of signal
+      - Background sources
           - IPH, moon, stars
           - Diagram showing hydrogen density in solar system?
+          - One component of background radiance is IPH
+              - tenuous distribution of hydrogen between solar-system planets are illuminated and contribute to radiance measurement in a LOS-dependent way
+              - estimating IPH is involved, carruthers will measure in annulus around earth where exospheric hydrogen radiance is nearly zero and interpolate over the exosphere FOV
+              - this manuscript assumes IPH is known, bias introduced from IPH estimation process are considered in @static_validation
-  - Simulation, Calibration and Post-Processing
+  - Instrument, Calibration
+      - #rt([less detailed version of @calibration])
+      - equation for calibrated column density

       - Ability to simulate realistic images is critical to validate algorithm performance under noise conditions
+      - Previous section described model for interaction between photons and hydrogen
+      - This section will describe model for interaction of photons and instrument
       - Brief description of MCP, KBr photocathode, etc. (use overview list from Instrument Model section)
-      - IPH subtraction and instrument calibration
+      - See @appendix_sim for simulation and calibration details
-      - Science pixel binning - computational simplificity
+          - Science pixel binning - computational simplicity
           - Masking - optically thick region, moon, stars
-      - See @appendix_sim for simulation and calibration details
-      - g-factor estimation (from Pratik) and conversion of calibrated radiance to column density ])
+  - Post-Processing
+  ])

-  #image("figures/viewgeom1.svg", height:10em) <viewgeom1>
+  #rt([lara has better version?]) #image("figures/viewgeom1.svg", height:10em) <viewgeom1>
-  #image("figures/viewgeom2.gif", height:10em) <viewgeom2>
+  #rt([delete]) #image("figures/viewgeom2.gif", height:10em) <viewgeom2>
-  #image("figures/viewgeom3.png", height:10em) <viewgeom3>
+  #rt([delete]) #image("figures/viewgeom3.png", height:10em) <viewgeom3>
-  #image("figures/los_evolution_15d.png", height:10em) <los_evolution>
-  #image("figures/emissionmod.png", height:10em) <emissionmod>
+  // #image("figures/emissionmod.png", height:10em) <emissionmod>
-  #image("figures/scatteringphase.png", height:10em) <scatteringphase>

   The Sun is a strong source of Lyman-α photons, which enter the Earth's atmosphere and interact with neutral hydrogen atoms before being reemitted in a process known as resonant scattering.
 Aside from in-situ spectrometric measurements of hydrogen (impractical for global atmospheric measurements), this Lyman-α emission is the only available indicator of hydrogen in the exosphere.
   Carruthers is equipped with UV-capable cameras and will observe the entirety of the exosphere at Lyman-α from a distant vantage, providing constraints on the global distribution of hydrogen.

-  This chapter will describe the Carruthers observational orbit, camera specifications, an emission model explaining how Lyman-α interacts with exospheric hydrogen before reaching the cameras, and end with an overview of the post-processing procedure for converting raw sensor measurements to usable science constraints.
+  This chapter will describe the Carruthers observational orbit, camera geometry, an emission model of Lyman-α interaction with and propagation through exospheric hydrogen, instrument model, and end with an overview of the post-processing procedure for converting raw sensor measurements to usable science constraints.

-  == Carruthers Orbit and Cameras
+  == Carruthers Orbit and Camera Geometry

-    The #gls("GSE") coordinate system (shown in @gse_coordinates) is a natural fit when describing spacecraft position and exospheric hydrogen distribution, since properties of the exosphere such as the hypothesized nightside tail are best described in an Earth-Sun frame.
+    The #gls("GSE") coordinate system (shown in @gse_coordinates) is a natural fit when describing spacecraft position and exospheric hydrogen distribution, since properties of the exosphere such as the hypothesized nightside tail are aligned to an Earth-Sun frame.
 The rest of this manuscript uses #gls("GSE") in units of Earth radii (1 Re = 6371 km) either in cartesian or spherical coordinates.

     #figure(
         box(width:100pt, height:100pt, stroke:1pt),